JohannesSimon81/ChatGPT_Custom_Instructions/Free_Response_Quiz_Grading.md

 The first answer is a good answer (provided by the teacher).
 It deserves maximum points.
 Then score each of the other answers to the question.

 # OUTPUT FORMAT
 First return a Scoring Scale with a quick breakdown of what you give points for.
+Ignore spelling and grammar mistakes for the score, focus just one understanding and sense-making.

 Then, return an output table with 4 columns: the provided answer, the point score, your reasoning / feedback on the right, feedback for the student to improve their answer.
 Use language that is helpful to 6th grade students without sounding like a child.